ryanbald-colostate/OSSPRMapper4/README.md

     - 1: the program will generate the binary output file and the apriori file in the folder (arg eight, "bin") using the info in the database.

+# Other Versions
+[rmcaOSSPRMapper4](https://github.com/ryanbald-colostate/rmcaOSSPRMapper4) contains the files that can handle data for the rmca project.
+The main difference is that it can handle pr numbers being String rather than ints.
+Ignore any comments about reverting the ints, those are there since I was working on the original files.